 If you really wanted to go all out you could then add your own replica badges and MFP decals, a side mounted siren, modified “KWAKA” tank badges and MFP silver/blue paint scheme.

 While many of us would kill for an original Z building a Goose replica using a Zephyr is a much more feasible option.
 Just watch that you don’t leave it parked anywhere that Johnny “the Boy” Boyle can get to it.

-White House also produce this Goose kit for the Suzuki GSX1400 named 'Falcon'.
-While it's a huge improvement over the stock GSX1400 styling it's just not the same as a Kwaka based replica.
+White House also produce this Goose kit for the Suzuki GSX1400 named ‘Falcon’ (see below).
+While it’s a huge improvement over the stock GSX1400 styling it’s just not the same as a Kwaka based replica.

 I have to confess I tend to get a bit excited when a motorcycle manufacturer announces they are releasing a cafe racer styled machine.
 I suppose it has something to do with…Continue Reading

 In this edition of our ‘Workshop Series’, we’ve teamed up with the crew at Revival Cycles to bring you this in-depth overview of MotoGadget’s Motoscope Mini.
 This tiny digital gauge is the…Continue Reading